 Taco Tuesdays are not just for traditional tacos anymore!
 Once you make and try Taco Chili, you will want to eat it more often than just on Tuesdays!
 Plus, as an added bonus (in my opinion), this recipe adds beer to the chili, so why not pop a top for your enjoyment as the chili is cooking?!?
 In about 45 minutes, you will have a warm and flavorful soup on the table!
 The best part, besides the flavor, is that no one will know how easy it is to make!
+You can even sprinkle a bit of homemade Queso Fresco on top, if you wanted to!

-Taco Chili Recipe
+Taco Chili Ingredients

-Why Use Beer in Chili
+Why use Beer in Chili?

 - 1 pound ground beef